PostHog/posthog.com/contents/blog/what-motivates-me.md

 Something else changed too.
 For me, I felt a new wave of confidence – because I know that PostHog is now in _our_ control, versus that of a VC.

-It is incredibly satisfying to have reached this point.
+It is incredibly motivating to reach this point.
 I'm getting more and more proud of what we're working on.
 Being lean has forced us to prioritize.

 We haven't just prioritized what to build, but – more importantly – the people we hired.
 The bar has gone up.
 It's very hard to get hired here.